Introduction to Multi-Armed Bandits: Contextual bandits in practice: challenges and a system design

 Adaptive discretization improves over uniform discretization, much like it does in Chapter~\ref{ch:Lip}.
 The key is to discretize the context-arms pairs, rather than contexts and arms separately.
 This approach is implemented in \citet{contextualMAB-colt11}, achieving regret bounds that are optimal in the worst case, and improve for ``nice" problem instances.
 For precisely, there is a contextual version of the ``raw" regret bound \eqref{Lip:eq:LipMAB-zooming-CovNum} in terms of the covering numbers, and an analog of Theorem~\ref{Lip:thm:LipMAB-zooming} in terms of a suitable version of the zooming dimension.
 Both regret bounds are essentially the best possible.
 This approach extends to an even more general Lipschitz condition when the right-hand side of \eqref{CB:eq:CB-Lip} is an arbitrary metric on context-arm pairs.

-This machinery can handle some adversarial bandit problems.
-Consider the special case of Lipschitz contextual bandits when the context $x_t$ is simply the time $t$.
+\citet{contextualMAB-colt11} applies this machinery to handle some adversarial bandit problems.
+Consider the special case of Lipschitz contextual bandits when the context $x_t$ is simply the time $t$ (here, it is crucial that the contexts are \emph{not} assumed to arrive from fixed distribution).
 The Lipschitz condition can be written as

 where $\mD_a$ is a metric on $[T]$ that is known to the algorithm, and possibly parameterized by the arm $a$.
 This condition describes a bandit problem with randomized adversarial rewards such that the expected rewards can only change slowly.
 The paradigmatic special cases are $\mD_a(t,t') = \sigma_a\cdot |t-t'|$, bounded change in each round, and $\mD_a(t,t') = \sigma_a \cdot \sqrt{|t-t'|}$.
 The latter case subsumes a scenario when mean rewards follow a random walk.
 More precisely, the mean reward of each arm $a$ evolves as a random walk with step $\pm \sigma_a$ on the $[0,1]$ interval with reflecting boundaries.
-In \citet{contextualMAB-colt11}, these problems are solved using a general algorithm for Lipschitz contextual bandits, achieving near-optimal ``dynamic regret" (see Section~\ref{adv:sec-further}).
+For the special cases, \citet{contextualMAB-colt11} achieves near-optimal bounds on ``dynamic regret" (see Section~\ref{adv:sec-further}), as a corollary of the "generic" machinery for adaptive discretization.
+In full generality, one has a metric space and a Lipschitz condition on context-arm-time triples, and the algorithm performs adaptive discretization over these triples.

 \OMIT{ Further, \citet{contextualMAB-colt11} considers a version of Lipschitz contextual bandits with adversarial rewards, and provides a ``meta-algorithm'' which uses an off-the-shelf adversarial bandit algorithm such as \ExpThree as a subroutine and adaptively refines the space of contexts. }